A welcome from the dean

 We live in an increasingly post-Christian culture.
 Within a generation, the influence of Christianity in our civic life has diminished dramatically.
 A major 2012 research report shows that one in five Americans now claim no religious affiliation at all.
 In this situation, we are more and more facing the challenge of becoming missionaries in our own culture and of forming mission-focused congregations.
 It’s a big challenge.

 In such a time we need Christ-centered vision, strong training, and adventuresome spirits.
-You can find these things at Lipscomb’s Hazelip School of Theology and in our Master of Arts in Christian Practice.
+You can find these things at Lipscomb’s Hazelip School of Theology.

 At the core of our program are Bible, theology, and church history.
 And we teach these classic disciplines with excellence.
 In fact, Hazelip School of Theology is one of only two schools in the middle Tennessee area that is fully accredited by the Association of Theological Schools.